 The Steinbeck Family Business Seminar is held bi-annually and covers fundamental considerations in leading and governing profitable family-owned or other closely-held enterprise.

 The program is offered at a discounted rate of $1,250 for each participant, limit three participants per enterprise.
 The discounted rate is made possible by the Steinbeck Family Business Endowment and our sponsors.

 Graduates of the seminar will receive a certificate as well as complimentary consultations from our sponsors.

 The certificate includes consults with

-1. City National Bank: Linda Davis Taylor, CEO and Chairman of CCM Family Advisors on families and philanthropy (2 hours)
+1. City National Bank: Linda Davis Taylor, Chair and CEO, Clifford Swan Investment Counsel on families and philanthropy (2 hours)